jsimmons/tnetstrings.lua/README.md

 `tns.null`

-A sentinal used to represent the tns null value.
+A sentinel used to represent the tns null value.
 We need this since nil in Lua is equivalent to no value whereas null is a tns value representing no value.